 Cornwall is also the headquarters of the St. Lawrence Seaway Authority.

-Coventry is located in the state of Connecticut in the United States of America and has a population of about 10,000.
-This twinning link was established in 1962.
+Coventry is located in the state of Connecticut in the United States of America.

 The Coventry, England – Coventry, Connecticut exchange began in 1962 when several dignitaries from Coventry, England crossed the Atlantic to help Coventry, Connecticut celebrate its 250th anniversary.